dequelabs/Deque-University-for-iOS/README.md

 ### Please Note
 This repository is out of date with the newest Xcode and Attest 2.0.
 We do not recommend using this repository to try Attest 2.0.
+If you are a paying Attest iOS customer, please talk to your Deque representative about getting access to our new documentation.

 # Need Help with iOS Accessibility?